glpi-project/doc/source/tabs/network_ports.rst

 ~~~~~~~~~~~~~~~~

 It is possible on a network port to add one or more VLAN, these VLANs being defined by a name, an optional comment and a VLAN number.
-Tags are avaialble for VLAN.
+Tags are available for VLAN.

 .. image:: images/network-port-vlan.png
    :alt: view new port vlan